gnodi/danf/README.md

 - An object-oriented programming layer (with ensured interfaces).
 - An inversion of control design (dependency injection via configuration files).
 - A perfect isomorphism allowing to use the same code on both client and server sides (in a standard node.js coding style).
-- A homogeneous way to handle all kind of events (HTTP requests, DOM events, ...).
+- A homogeneous way to handle all kind of events (HTTP requests, socket messages, commands, DOM events, ...).
 - An original abstraction layer over [Async.js](https://github.com/caolan/async) to manage asynchronicity.
 - A helper to develop ultra performant ajax applications supporting deep linking.
 - A natural approach to share your modules and use others just using [npm](https://www.npmjs.com/).